 For futures bettors, the goal is to find value on the teams that they think have a real shot at winning the title.
 Some bettors pounce on the market soon after odds are released and take a long-term view, while others stay engaged all season long and hunt for appealing opportunities.

 Potential payouts on futures bets depend on the odds, but there are solid returns to be found in each tier.
-For example, let’s consider the odds (at DraftKings) for a trio of favorites for 2020-21.
+For example, let’s consider some imaginary odds for a trio of favorites.

 If you liked Ohio State and dropped a $100 bet at odds of +400, you’d be looking at a profit of $400 if the Buckeyes win the national championship.
-Next, let’s consider the odds for some teams in the mid-tier.
+Next, let’s consider some imaginary odds for some teams in the mid-tier.

 Let’s say you liked Group of Five squad UCF to shock the world, and it managed to make it happen.
 A $100 wager would return an awesome profit of $11,000.
 Last but not least, let’s consider the odds for some longshots.